kiancchen/Vending-Machine/Sprint3Report.md

 <img src='https://i.loli.net/2020/11/19/fKFEQcCzYepHn4L.png' alt='fKFEQcCzYepHn4L'/>

 ## Demo

 `blan` is an owner.
 Its password is `123`.
 Feel free to use this account to test functionalities.

+One of credit cards has name `Charles` and card number `40691`.
+Feel free to use this card to test functionalities.

 Here we are using the code with tag `2.0` for demonstration which you can see on Release page on Github.